 Make sure you read the programme specification within your programme handbook to understand the progression regulations for your particular programme.

-Below you will find a document providing an explanation of all academic standing decisions that could be given to you by a programme progression board.
-Please see the document below.
-The Progression & Support team can help you to understand the progression rules for your programme and explain the decision given to you by the Programme Progression Board.
+The Progression & Support team can help you to understand your academic standing and any specific progression rules for your programme.
+They can explain the decisions given to you by the Programme Assessment Board.
 There might be important next steps that you need to take and therefore if you are not sure what is required from you please submit a request for progression advice using the Progression Enquiry Form (Please open this in incognito mode/private browser)

 You may have acquired enough credits to entitle you to an interim qualification.
 Please consult the current University Regulations and if you think you are eligible please discuss this either in person at the UniHelp Desk or contact UniHelp.